jotaeme890/java_capitulo_1/README.md

-# Hola, esto es de prueba.
+# Hello, this is the first try.